troncontract/tron/README.md

 Six stars: Self is 5 star and directly introduce 1 members of level 5-star.
 100% of profits from 1 level members, 40% of profits from level 2 members, 20% of profits from level 3 membes, 2% of profits from level 4 members and above, and also benefit from global node share of 300000 TRX

+# account freeze

+There are several cases that your account will be frozen:
+1. When the last round of contract is completed but you have not reserved new contract in 10 days.
+2. If the system detects that your account is exploiting the contract for profits using multiple accounts or robots, there is also a possibility that your account will be frozen.

 ## Usage

 ### Install tronbox: